pagezero-dev/pagezero/README.md

 ## 🚀 Deployment

-Deployment in PageZERO happens through Github Actions CI/CD pipeline.
-That means once pipeline is setup, every merge to `main` branch will trigger deploy to Cloudflare Pages and database migration for Cloudflare D1.
+Deployment in PageZERO happens through the GitHub Actions CI/CD pipeline.
+That means once the pipeline is set, every merge to the `main` branch will trigger deployment to Cloudflare Pages and database migration for Cloudflare D1.

-Additionally, every PR will trigger "preview deployment", so you would be able to access version of your app, for every PR.
+Additionally, every PR will trigger "preview deployment", so you can access the version of your app for every PR.
 More about preview deployments: https://developers.cloudflare.com/pages/configuration/preview-deployments/.

-Database for preview deployments is shared.
-If you wish to reset it, you can manually trigger "Reset preview database" workflow in Github Actions.
+The database for preview deployments is shared.
+If you wish to reset it, you can manually trigger the "Reset preview database" workflow in GitHub Actions.

-However, to make it all work, we need to go through a few setup steps...
+However, to make it all work, we must go through a few setup steps...

 ### Cloudflare services setup

 1. If you don't have [Cloudflare](https://www.cloudflare.com/) account yet, create one
-1. In Cloudflare dashboard, go to "Storage & Databases / D1 SQL Database"
+1. In the Cloudflare dashboard, go to "Storage & Databases / D1 SQL Database"
 1. Create 2 databases: `<project-name>_production` and `<project-name>_preview`
-1. In Cloudflare dashboard, go to "Compute (Workers) / Workers & Pages"
+1. In the Cloudflare dashboard, go to "Compute (Workers) / Workers & Pages"
-1. Create new "Pages" project, through "Create using direct upload" method, however do not upload any assets
+1. Create a new "Pages" project through "Create using direct upload" method; however, do not upload any assets
-1. Once "Pages" project is created, open up the project from "Workers & Pages" list
+1. Once the "Pages" project is created, open up the project from the "Workers & Pages" list
-1. In "Settings" section, for "production" environment, create:
+1. In the "Settings" section, for the "production" environment, create:
    - The following variables:
      - `APP_ENV=production`
      - `DB_BINDING=DB_PRODUCTION`
    - Bindings:
      - [D1 database] `DB_PRODUCTION=<project-name>_production`
-1. In "Settings" section, for "preview" environment, create:
+1. In the "Settings" section, for the "preview" environment, create:
    - The following variables:
      - `APP_ENV=preview`
      - `DB_BINDING=DB_PREVIEW`
    - Bindings:
      - [D1 database] `DB_PREVIEW=<project-name>_preview`

-### Github actions setup
+### GitHub actions setup

-The only thing which we need to do on Github side, is to set proper secrets and variables in your Github project "Settings".
-This will allow Github actions to perform deploys to Cloudflare Pages and migrations for your Cloudflare D1 database.
+The only thing we need to do on the GitHub side is to set proper secrets and variables in your GitHub project "Settings".
+This will allow GitHub actions to perform deploys to Cloudflare Pages and migrations for your Cloudflare D1 database.

-In "Settings / Secrets and variables / Actions" set the following VARIABLES:
+In "Settings / Secrets and variables / Actions", set the following VARIABLES:

 | Variable name                     | Value                                |
 | --------------------------------- | ------------------------------------ |